rstacruz/modern-development/git/hotfix.md

 ## Self-merging

-There are times when fixes are time-sensitive and colleagues won't be available to review and merge your changes.
-In these cases, create a pull request as usual, but merge it yourself.
+There may be cases when fixes are time-sensitive and colleagues aren't available to review and merge your changes.
+If this happens:

+- Create a pull request as usual.
+- Merge the pull request yourself.
+- Leave a comment in the pull request with the reason for urgency.
-Be sure to inform your teammates after the fixes are made so they can be up-to-date.
+- Inform your teammates afterwards so they can still review your changes.

 <details>
 <summary><em>See also...</em></summary>